Last Updated on May 17, 2026 by Ryan Roberts

-For most venture-backed or venture-aspiring companies, that starts with formation, founder papering, hiring, commercial contracts, and financing.
+For founders building a venture-backed or venture-aspiring company, that often starts with formation, founder equity, IP assignment, hiring, commercial contracts, and fundraising.

-This guide is about when to hire counsel, what startup legal costs usually look like, how billing models work, and how to run legal like an ops function.
-It is not a state-by-state survey, and it is not legal advice on your specific facts.
+This guide explains when a startup should hire a startup lawyer, what startup legal fees usually look like, how billing models work, when outside counsel or fractional GC support makes sense, and how founders can manage legal more efficiently.
+It is general information, not legal advice for your specific situation.

-When should you begin working with a startup lawyer?
+When should a startup begin working with a startup lawyer?

 If you are splitting founder equity, issuing stock subject to vesting, or relying on contractor-built code, bring counsel in early.
 Missing an 83(b) deadline, failing to paper IP assignment, or improvising founder vesting is usually cheap to avoid and annoying to fix.

-By the time diligence starts, these are not abstract issues.
+By the time diligence starts, these issues stop being abstract.
 They become delay points.

-When working with a startup lawyer becomes hard to avoid
+When a startup lawyer becomes hard to avoid

 If any of those are happening, the real question is not whether to hire counsel.
 It is what level of counsel you need.

-In practice, I keep seeing founders wait until a financing or big commercial deal is already live.
-That is usually the most expensive time to meet your lawyer.
-You are paying for speed, cleanup, and negotiation under deadline, which is a bad trio.
+In practice, many founders wait until a financing or major commercial deal is already live.
+That is usually the most expensive time to meet your lawyer, because you are paying for speed, cleanup, and negotiation under deadline.

 Once you know roughly when to bring in counsel, the next question is where to spend legal dollars first.
 Not every legal task deserves immediate attention.
 But some issues are cheap to handle early and expensive to fix later, so delaying them is usually false economy.